d1mak3/Githelper/README.md

 # Githelper
-Githelper is simple program for windows, which make your routine pushes simplier
+Githelper is simple program for windows, which makes your routine pushes simplier